arinaazmi/MiniFreeform/README.md

 - `FreehandItem`
 - `TextItem`

-These are wrapped in a single `CanvasItem` enum so the app can manage heterogeneous canvas objects cleanly while preserving type safety.
+These are wrapped in a single `CanvasItem` enum so the app can manage multiple item types cleanly while keeping the model structured and reliable.

 ### View Model
 `CanvasViewModel` owns the canvas state and handles: